 The official position

-The University of Alaska Fairbanks, as HAARP's operator, states that the facility conducts basic research on the ionosphere — the electrically charged upper atmosphere — and its interactions with communications, navigation, and radar systems.
-UAF publishes campaign schedules, hosts public open houses, and runs an active outreach program that directly addresses conspiracy questions.
-The official position on weather and mind control is unambiguous: the facility's frequency and power are, per the agency, incompatible with both claims.
+The University of Alaska Fairbanks, as HAARP's operator since 2015, states that the facility conducts basic research on the ionosphere — the electrically charged upper atmosphere — and its interactions with communications, navigation, and radar systems.
+UAF publishes campaign schedules, hosts periodic open houses (most prominently in 2018, with continued smaller events since), and runs an active public-outreach program that directly addresses conspiracy questions.
+The operator position on weather and mind control is unambiguous: the facility's frequency band (2.8–10 MHz) and peak power (3.6 MW) are, per UAF, incompatible with weather modification at tropospheric scales and with neurological influence at population scales.
 The Eastlund patents are acknowledged; their implementation at HAARP is characterized as partial and limited to the documented research applications.

 Where it is now